Theron Metcalf: Legal

 He opened a law school in Dedham in 1828 where he gave lectures.
 He was appointed Reporter of the Massachusetts Supreme Court in 1839, and sat on the bench of that court from February 24, 1848, until his resignation on August 31, 1865.
 His annotations were considered valuable for their philosophical investigation and discriminating analysis.

 He was admitted to the bar in Massachusetts in 1807, and moved to Dedham, Massachusetts in 1809 to practice law.
 He served as Norfolk County Attorney for twelve years, until the position was eliminated.

 Metcalf defended the arsonist who admitted to burning down the Phoenix Hotel.
 In the case of Baker v.
 Fales, he served alongside Samuel Haven in representing a group of church members who objected to the hiring of a minister at the First Church and Parish in Dedham.

 Political

 In 1815, he was appointed Reporter of Contested Elections for that year.
 In 1831, 1833 and 1834, he served as a member of the Massachusetts House of Representatives, and was chairman of the Judiciary Committee.

 Honors

 Brown gave him the degree of LL.D. in 1844, and Harvard University did the same in 1848.
 He was elected a member of the American Antiquarian Society in 1844.

 In 1832 and 1847, he was elected a fellow of Brown University.
-He delivered an address before the Phi Beta Kappa Society of Brown in 1832, and in 1840 delivered the Fourth of July oration at Dedham.
+He delivered an address before Phi Beta Kappa society of Brown in 1832, and in 1840 delivered the Fourth of July oration at Dedham.
 Metcalf donated a set of fifty volumes of ordination sermons that he had collected to Brown University.